amingilani/urbit.org/main/blog/byte-0.md

 `~zod`."
 A string starting with `~`, like `~zod`, is what Urbit calls a *ship*.

 A ship is one number which means four things: a network address, a cryptographic identity, a memorable name, and a single virtual computer.
 We write this number in a base-256 format, where each digit is a syllable.
+Imagine if your phone number was a pronounceable string which sounded like a name in a foreign language.

 `~zod` is ship zero, making it a very important ship indeed.
 Your "fakezod" thinks it's `~zod`, but no one can talk to it.
+(An ordinary user-level ship is a 32-bit number which becomes a four-syllable string, like `~talsur-todres`.)

-This is not the true Urbit experience, of course.
+A fakezod is not the true Urbit experience, of course.
 But it's ideal if all you want to do is play around with Hoon.
-If you have a real urbit ship, of course, you can use that instead.
+If you have a real urbit ship, of course you can use that instead.

 ## Create and restart

-To create a fakezod, run:
+To create your fakezod, run:

 ```
-$ urbit -FI ~zod -c myzod
+$ urbit -FI ~zod -c myship
 ```

 This will take about 30 seconds and spin out a bunch of boot